-Whether you're on a trail or a treadmill, walking can safely help tone your muscles and improve your mood.
+Whether you're on a trail or a treadmill, walking can safely help tone muscles and improve your mood.
 It's also something most women can do right up to delivery.
 If you're just starting, try walking a semi-swift mile three days a week.
 Increase your time and speed a little each week, and build in hills as you get stronger.

 Baby Bump Fave: Low-Impact Aerobics

 Aerobics keep your heart and lungs strong, tone your body all over, and give you a burst of endorphins, a feel-good brain chemical.
-If you are an avid exerciser, the key is to lower the intensity of your workout to fit your changing body.
+If you are an avid exerciser, the key is to lower the intensity of the workout to fit your changing body.
 If you're a beginner, look for a low-impact aerobics class taught by a certified aerobics teacher.

 Modify: High-Intensity Sports

 If you regularly run or play tennis, you don't need to stop -- but you may want to ease up on your routine.
 As you get closer to your due date, run on flat, groomed surfaces to reduce impact and avoid spills.
 This may also be a good time to postpone racquet sports that require good balance and sudden changes in body position.

 Fit Tip: Abdominals

-Exercises for your abs can ease an aching back and help fight a "sway back" posture that may develop as your uterus gets heavier.
+Exercises for your abs can ease an aching back and help fight a "sway back" posture that may develop as the uterus gets heavier.
 Two safe options are:

 Kneeling Pelvic Tilt.
 On all fours with a flat back, tighten the abs and gently arch your back to the ceiling.
 Don't let your belly sag down.

 Standing Pelvic Tilt.
 Back up to a wall, with your feet three inches out.
 Tighten your stomach and buttocks and press your low back to touch the wall.